SPOILT FOR CHOICE

 Please ensure that you take your rubbish home with you.
 If taking your dogs with you please keep your dog under control and clean up mess immediately.

 At low tide you can access the first of these beaches, known as Chidley Pumps or Lower Beach, from a path off to your right about 2 minutes walk from the town.
 There is access over the rocks to Chapel Bar at low tide although care must be taken not to get cut off as the tide comes in.
 The ferry and other boat trips leave from lower beach at low tide.
-When the tide is high you need to walk to the War Memorial and down the other side to St George’s Well at the bottom of the hill.
+To reach the beach when the tide is high, you need to walk to the War Memorial and down the other side to St George’s Well at the bottom of the hill.

-Parking: There is parking in Padstow however this does get very busy in the summer season.
+Parking: There is ample parking in Padstow, however, this does get very busy in the summer season.

-Facilities: Toilet facilities are situated in the Station Car Park on South Quay.
-(Opposite the Lobster Hatchery) and on North Quay (opposite the Red Brick Building).
+Facilities: Toilet facilities are situated in the Station Car Park (opposite the Lobster Hatchery) and on North Quay (opposite the Red Brick Building).

-Dogs: Dogs are banned from St Georges Cove from Easter Day to 1st October, however, they are permitted at Chapel Bar, Harbour Cove and Hawkers Cove.
+Dogs: Dogs are banned from St Georges Cove from 1st July to 31st August (10am-6pm) however, they are permitted at Chapel Bar, Harbour Cove and Hawkers Cove.